 - Group 1 (9kg-18kg) – Rear or forward-facing baby seat using harness or safety shield

-- Group 2 (15kg-25kg) – Rear or forward-facing child seat using seatbelt, harness or safety shield
+- Group 2 (15kg-25kg) – Rear or forward-facing child seat using a seatbelt, harness or safety shield

-If you’re caught driving in a car where a child is not properly secured, you’ll receive a £100 fixed penalty notice on the spot.
+If you’re caught driving in a car where a child isn’t safely secured, you’ll receive a £100 fixed penalty notice on the spot.
 If the matter goes to court, it could cost you as much as £500.